EsportaSkola/EducationContent/python/lesson1/activity1.md

 ### @hideIteration true

-# Activity 1 - Which one is right?
+# Pirmā aktivitāte - kurš ir pareizais?

 ## Step 1
 Check which one of the commands written on the computer monitors is correct and shows **"Hi"** in the chat when run.